What Is Contempt?

 In all family relations cases that involve parenting time issues pending before the court, the Indiana Parenting Time Guidelines require all parties to participate in mediation prior to scheduling any matter before the court, unless otherwise ordered by the court.
 A Mandatory Mediation Notice should accompany all parenting time filings.

 There is no cost associated with filing contempt actions.
 The initial filing fee to open the case is the only fee you will be asked to pay throughout the life of your case.
 However, there could be costs associated with obtaining proper service.

 How To Serve Contempt Papers

 For the Contempt to actually proceed, the court will need proof that the other party was served with the petition.
 Serving the paperwork is the crucial step that gets the Contempt process started.
-The court CANNOT proceed without proper service.
-To learn more, please see the section on Obtaining Proper Service.
+The court cannot proceed without proper service.
+Find out more about Obtaining Proper Service.

 - Dress nicely and be on time

 - You will get to talk first, because you are the one who filed for the petition.
 Then, the other parent will get a chance to talk.
 Do not interrupt the Judge or the other parent.